Sirhurryup/cloud-journey/README.md

 ---

-##Why Cloud, Why Now
+## Why Cloud, Why Now

 I'm steppting into cloud with intention.
 Not just to learn tools, but to build systems, solve problems, and create a career with long-term stability and impact.

 This repository is my public proof of that tranistion.
 Showing how I think, how I build, and how I improve over time.

+---

-##Current Technical Priorities
+## Current Technical Priorities
 - AWS core services: IAM, S3, EC2, CloudWatch
 - Infrastructure as Code with Terraform
 - Cloud security fundamentals and access control
 - Clean, structured documentation that reflects real-world engineering practices Every concept I learn is paired with a build.
 No shortcuts.

-**Proof of Progress**
+---

+## Proof of Progress

 **Week 1––Foundations in Motion**
 - Established GitHub and LinkedIn to document work publicly